ozos/Inteligencia-Computacional/README.md

 # Inteligencia-Computacional
 Projects for the Computational Intelligence Course:

 * cifrador.
-It's a text cipher using elementary cellular automatons (4 different rules).
+It's a text cipher using elementary cellular automatons (4 rules).
 It generates an image to visuliaze the process.

  	*  Example: ![alt text][ExampleCifrador]